IngmarStein/Monolingual/trunk/Monolingual/README.markdown

-Changelog for Monolingual 1.5.6
+Changelog for Monolingual 1.5.7
 ===============================

-* Fixed helper tool upgrade process.
+* Fixed an issue when upgrading from Monolingual 1.5.0 or 1.5.1.